The overuse or misuse of the term "managed service provider" really got the goat of some, well, managed service providers.

 1: MSP label tainted, pipelines in flux and other VAR takeaways

 Many VARs have rushed to embrace the managed service provider (MSP) moniker in the past few years -- perhaps too many, according to the SearchITChannel.com advisory board.
+Many MSPs are service providers in name only, failing to provide the needed services and, therefore, souring customers on the whole notion of MSPs, the board members said.

 2: Ray Ozzie leaves Microsoft gig